 - 3 large garlic cloves minced (3-4 cloves depending on size)

 - 1/4 teaspoon sugar

-- 1 1/2 teaspoon Greek seasoning per chicken breast (6 total)
+- 6 teaspoons Greek Seasoning 1 1/2 teaspoon per chicken breast

-- Add olive oil, red wine vinegar, lemon juice, minced garlic, and greek seasoning to a jar and shake shake shake.
+- Add olive oil, red wine vinegar, lemon juice, minced garlic, and 1 tablespoon Greek Seasoning to a jar and shake shake shake.

 - In a large mixing bowl, add in cabbage, feta, green onions, and dressing mixture.

-- Mix and cover, then refrigerate for at least an hour and up to 24.
+- Mix and cover, then refrigerate for at least an hour and up to 4 before serving.

 - This slaw is best when enjoyed within 24 hours, but can go up to 2-3 days.
 It’ll get soggy, so I recommend making the amount of slaw that you’ll eat within the day.

 - Slice onions long and skinny and add to a skillet with olive oil.

 - Let cook down on medium low heat uncovered for 10 minutes, stirring occasionally.